IVSoftware/dgv-music-record-store-gallery/README.md

-Your question shows a gallery of images made from Panel.
+Your question shows a gallery of images made from Panel anf you want to be able to click on an image to retrieve some information about it.
 You mention that there will be thousands of images.

 A `DataGridView` would more ideal for this.

 ![screenshot](https://github.com/IVSoftware/dgv-music-record-store-gallery/blob/master/dgv-music-record-store-gallery/Screenshots/screenshot.png)

 Just make a class to represent a row:

-    class FourUp : INotifyPropertyChanged
+    class FourUp
     {
         public string Description =>
             string.Join(Environment.NewLine, Descriptions);